- Event Centre – Shimna Integrated College

-The news on the starting line was that last year’s winners and favourites for this year, Paul Pruzina and Philip Vokes had transferred to the one day score class due to an injury problem.
+The news on the starting line was that last year’s winners and favourites for this year, Paul Pruzina and Philip Vokes had had to transfer to the one day score class due to an injury problem.
 This way they felt that if the problem flared up, they could more easily bale out.
-This of course opened up the possibilities for a gaggle of the other top teams.
-So as the sun shone and a fresh breeze blew on a beautiful Saturday morning, they set off with everybody else from the green parkland of Donard Forest in search of the first marker.
+This of course opened up the possibilities for a gaggle at the other top teams so as the sun shone on a beautiful Saturday morning and a fresh breeze blew; they set off with everybody else from the green parkland of Donard Forest in search of the first marker.

-Terry Mc Queen’s courses are always challenging and this year was to be no exception, with all courses bar the D class, heading initially for the rough slopes east of Donard and Chimney Rock.
-From there, the Elite and B classes dived down to the Ben Crom Reservoir then climbed back up to eventually suss out markers on Slieve Muck, before racing to the campsite at the Silent Valley.
-The C and D courses kept to the east of the Silent Valley to eventually end up around the Tors and stony slopes of Slieve Binnian before dropping steeply to the campsite.
+Terry Mc Queens courses are always challenging, with the all courses bar the D class heading initially for the rough slopes east of Donard and Chimney Rock before the Elite and B classes dived down to the Ben Crom Reservoir then climbed back up to eventually suss out markers on Slieve Muck before racing to the campsite at the Silent Valley.
+The C and D courses kept east of the Silent Valley to eventually end up around the, tors and stony slopes of Slieve Binnian before dropping steeply to the campsite.
 The Score class ranged over all the day one markers.

 The Score Class